awsdocs/aws-cost-management-user-guide/doc_source/ce-default-reports.md

 You can define a threshold for how much coverage you want from RIs, known as a *coverage target*, which enables you to see where you can reserve more RIs\.

 Target coverage is shown on the chart as a dotted line, and the average coverage is shown in the table below the chart as a colored status bar\.
 Instances with a red status bar are instances with no RI coverage\.
 Instances with a yellow status bar are under your coverage target\.
 Instances with a green status bar have met your coverage target\.
 Instances with a gray bar aren't using reservations\.
 You can change the coverage target in the **Display Options** section\.
 To remove the coverage target line from the chart, clear the **Show target line on chart** check box\.
 You can also create coverage budgets that enable AWS to notify you if you fall below your coverage target\.
-For more information, see [Managing Your Costs with Budgets](budgets-managing-costs.md)\.
+For more information, see [Managing your costs with AWS Budgets](budgets-managing-costs.md)\.

 The RI coverage reports use the Cost Explorer filters instead of the RI Utilization filters\.
 You can filter the chart to analyze the purchasing accounts, instance types, and more\.
 RI reports use a combination of RI\-specific filters and regular Cost Explorer filters\.
 The RI\-specific filters are available only for the Cost Explorer RI Utilization and RI Coverage reports, and aren't available anywhere else that AWS uses Cost Explorer filters\.
 The following filters are available:
 + **Availability Zone** – Filter your RI usage by specific Availability Zones\.